KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_SOD_metadata.md

 * incubation.h = the number of hours that the bottle was sealed to measure the change in DO (h).

-* SOD = the flux of oxygen in the bottle (umol O2 / m2 / h).
+* SOD = the flux of oxygen in the bottle (mmol O2 / m2 / h).
 Note a positive flux indicates a loss of oxygen.

 * tot.OM = the total organic matter mass in the sediments of the bottle (g)